alshatermoataz/secj4383-devops-project/README.md

-# secj4383-devops-project
+# SECJ4383 Software Construction Project
-University project for Software Construction (SECJ4383)
+This repository contains DevOps pipeline and source code for our UTM Software Construction Project.